MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/import-maps.md

 I added the UNPKG one to my site, which now works well on Firefox.

+You might still see an error in the console, but that is not a concern.

+> This execution failure is wanted - it avoids the polyfill causing double execution.
+The first import being a bare specifier in the pattern above is important to ensure this.
+>
+> This is because the polyfill cannot disable the native loader - instead it can only execute modules that would otherwise fail instantiation while avoiding duplicate fetches or executions.

 Here is a snippet from the first time I saw it in use, on JSPM Generator playground:

 ```html